Easy Red Potato Hash is loaded with fresh veggies and topped with a yolky egg for a satisfying breakfast.

 Let’s talk breakfast.
 What’s your routine?
 Do you skip it?
 Love it?
-Use it as a chance to try your new chia-kale-quinoa granola or scarf mini donut holes?
+Use it as a chance to make breakfast bulgur or make a stack of fluffy buttermilk pancakes?

 I’m a big breakfast girl myself, but unfortunately I’m also a big sleep-till-the-very-last-possible-second girl.
 This means on the weekdays I don’t usually have time for anything but a bowl of cereal with a sliced banana.

 On the weekends, it’s a different story.
 The Mr. and I love to wake up slow on Saturday mornings then make a big breakfast together.
-Sometimes it’s eggs, sometimes it’s monkey bread, almost always it’s bacon.
+Sometimes it’s scrambled egg sandwiches, sometimes it’s caramel monkey bread, almost always it’s oven baked bacon.
 The Mr. loooooooves bacon.
 But since we just returned from a mini vacation filled with tacos, fried chicken, and WhatABurger, we decided to take this breakfast in a healthier direction.

 Hash is one of the best meals to make for a filling breakfast or light dinner.
 It’s a vehicle for all sorts of vegetables and greens.
 Really, you can use almost anything you have lying around.
 It’s quick and easy to make and usually doesn’t even require a special trip to the grocery store.
 Red skin potatoes provide a solid foundation for the dish, and you can build flavors from there.